reedip/reedip.github.io/_pages/about.md

 ---

 Hi,
 I am Reedip Banerjee.
-I am an IT Engineer , with Gradutaion in Instrumentation Technology and Masters in Information Technology.
+I am an IT Engineer, with Gradutaion in Instrumentation Technology and Masters in Information Technology.
 I started working in the Telecom sector, but moved onto Storage and Cloud Computing Domain , and for the past 6 years have been working with Openstack.
 Currently I am employed with LINE Corporation, Japan, working as an Infra Engineer Lead.

 Professional Life
 ======
-I started working with TCS in the telecom domain, after my graduation, but moved to NEC Technologies India, where I worked for the better part of my career.
+Post my graduation, I started working with TCS in the telecom domain, but moved to NEC Technologies India, where I worked for the better part of my career.
 Having gained experience with Storage and Cloud Domain in NEC, I moved onto a brief stint with RH, before moving to LINE Corporation Japan.
 Currently I am working with Openstack with interest in Neutron, Nova and Keystone.

 Education